Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 1. Fall Asleep Quickly

-When your circadian rhythm prepares the body for sleep, your body temperature drops1, signaling that it’s time to slow down and get some rest.
+When your circadian rhythm prepares the body for sleep, your body temperature drops1, signaling it’s time to slow down and rest.
 By keeping your bedroom cooler, you’re reinforcing your body’s natural instinct to sleep.
 If the room is too hot, it could potentially block that signal and cause it to take longer for you to fall asleep.

 Related: Best Mattresses for Hot Sleepers